 5. Waterloo – Top places to visit in Belgium

-The Yorkshire trench and dugout in the middle of an industrial estate were found in 1992.
+The Yorkshire trench and dugout are located in the middle of an industrial estate and were found in 1992.
 Further excavations between 1998 and 2000 revealed the full extent of the British trench and tunnels here.
 The dig unearthed the remains of 155 soldiers, only one of which was able to be identified – a true testament to the horrors of war.

-Essex Farm is not far from here, the cemetery and bunker were the location of a field hospital.
+Essex Farm is also not far from here, the cemetery and bunker were the location of a field hospital.
 It’s here that John McCrae is buried, a surgeon from Canada who wrote the iconic poem “In Flanders Fields”.

 The scale of destruction from the muddy hell of the battle at Passchendaele can be seen at Tyne Cot Cemetery.
 It holds the graves of 12,000 commonwealth war dead, rows of white graves dominating the landscape.